cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

     PS18SignatureScheme scheme;
     PlainText plainText;
-    Representation signatureRepr;
-    Representation verifyKeyRepr;
+    Signature signature;
+    VerificationKey verificationKey;

     // The setup method that creates the signature and verification key
-    //  used by the verify benchmark
+    //  used by the verify benchmark.
+    // Level.Iteration tells us that it is run before each new iteration
+    //  (an iteration consists of a sequence of invocations of the benchmark method; see sample 06 of the
+    //   JMH samples we link at the end of this section)
     @Setup(Level.Iteration)
     public void setup() {
         PSPublicParameters pp = new PSPublicParameters(new MclBilinearGroup());